 Liquidity – The Library's investment portfolio will remain sufficiently liquid to enable the Library to meet all operating requirements which might be reasonably anticipated.

 Return on Investments (Yield) – The Library's investments should generate the highest available return without sacrificing the first two objectives outlined above.

-Delegation of Authority Management responsibility for the Library's investment program is hereby delegated to the Budget and Finance Committee, which includes the Treasurer, who is the Library's chief fiscal officer.
-The signatories to the Bank Accounts shall be responsible for the implementation of the investment program and the establishment of investment procedures consistent with this Policy.
+Management responsibility for the execution of Library Investment Plan is hereby delegated to the Budget and Finance Committee, which includes the Treasurer, who is the Library's chief fiscal officer.
+The Treasurer and one other signatories to the Bank Accounts shall be responsible for the implementation of the investment program, the establishment of investment procedures consistent with this Policy, and the engagement of banks and financial institutions for the purpose of executing investments on behalf of the Plattekill Public Library.
 No person may engage in an investment transaction except as provided under the terms of this Policy and the procedures established by Board resolution.

 The Treasurer is responsible for establishing and maintaining internal control to ensure that the assets of the Library are protected from loss, theft or misuse.
 The internal control structure shall be designed to provide reasonable assurance that these objectives are met.
 The internal controls shall address the following points: